dtabacaru/MindControl/README.md

 # ClassicWowNeuralParasite
 An open-source C# API and automater for World of Warcraft Classic

+## Installation notes
+The solution is developed in Visual Studio 2019.

+All libraries are provided and this solution should compile natively in .NET Framework 4.7.2.

+Since the WowAutomaterUi manifest file requires uiAccess="true", you will have to manually set the WowAutomaterUi debug executable to have administrator privelages if you'd like to attach the Visual Studio debugger.
+Simply right click the executable and go to Properties, Compatability, and check the "Run this program as an administrator" checkbox.

 ## Structure
 The solution contains 4 separate projects: